projectNe10/Ne10/README.md

 # Documentation
 Ne10’s official documentation is generated from [doxygen](https://www.stack.nl/~dimitri/doxygen/) annotations in the source code.
 As such, these documents can be generated locally from the codebase by running `doxygen doxygen.cfg` within `doc/doxygen` (producing results in `doc/doxygen/documentation`), or viewed remotely as [hosted copies available over the Internet](http://projectne10.github.io/Ne10/doc/).

+We also have a handful of carefully prepared sample code snippets in the [`samples/`](https://github.com/projectNe10/Ne10/tree/master/samples) directory that outline how Ne10 can be used to accomplish a number of common tasks.
+These include example programs to perform the [FFT](https://github.com/projectNe10/Ne10/blob/master/samples/NE10_sample_complex_fft.c), [FIR](https://github.com/projectNe10/Ne10/blob/master/samples/NE10_sample_fir.c), and [matrix multiply](https://github.com/projectNe10/Ne10/blob/master/samples/NE10_sample_matrix_multiply.c) operations.

 # Contributing
 Ne10 welcomes and encourages external contributions of any and all forms.
 If you’ve found a bug or have a suggestion, please don’t hesitate to detail these in the [official issue tracker](https://github.com/projectNe10/Ne10/issues).
 For those looking to get their hands dirty and contribute code (the best kind of contribution!), please see [contributing.md](https://github.com/projectNe10/Ne10/blob/master/contributing.md) for more details.